-Good visibility across your IT estate is just as important when embarking on any digital transformation project.
-And if your organization is mission critical, like a hospital or a bank, you’ll be under even higher pressure to avoid errors and downtime — which good visibility across the IT estate can help prevent.
+That’s why having good visibility across your IT estate is crucial before embarking on any widespread IT transformation project.
+And if your organization is mission critical, such as a hospital or a bank, you’ll be under even higher pressure to avoid errors and downtime—which good visibility across the IT estate can help prevent.

 Why visibility matters for digital transformation projects